-As a Nashville, TN photographer, one thing I have experienced is how family-oriented people are in this city, which is one reason I love to photograph kids around here, despite the given challenges.
-You know what I mean.
-There is just never telling what mood a toddler will be in during a kid or family photoshoot.
-My strategy: Work with the mood they bring and don't be in a rush to force them out of a bad one; go with the flow and prepare the parents before the photo shoot.
+As a Nashville, TN photographer, one thing I have experienced is how family-oriented people are in this city, which is one reason I love to photograph kids, despite the obvious challenges.
+There is just no telling what mood a toddler will be in during a kid or family photo shoot.
+My strategy: Work with the mood they bring and don't be in a rush to force them out of a bad one; go with the flow and prepare the parents before the day of the photo shoot.
 I explain to the parents my "strategy" and what to expect.
 I get details about their child's personality so I can be as prepared as possible.
-I let them know, no matter what, it’s going to all work out; I will get some fabulous pictures of their precious ones!
+I let them know, no matter what, it’s going to all work out and that I will get some fabulous pictures of their precious ones!
 This usually puts the parents at ease before they arrive and consequently helps to put their little ones at ease too.
-It really is simple to get the best out of kids for a photo shoot, by not being in a rush, allowing them a lot more freedom, scouting out a safe open space for them to rome and implementing fun and interesting props like this white vintage tool chest from CR-71 in Franklin, TN http://www.cr-71.com/ (A great vintage custom furniture store by the way!)
-Also, I am always ready to snap pictures quickly since kids' attention can often turn on a dime faster than my camera has time to focus.
-I don't want to miss some of their cutest looks that often only last for a second, like this little guy I photographed last autumn at Harlinsdale Farms in historic Franklin, TN (Not far from Nashville,TN).
+It really is simple to get the best out of kids for a photo shoot, by not being in a rush, allowing them a lot more freedom, scouting out a safe open space for them to roam and implementing fun and interesting props.
+Also, I am always ready to snap pictures quickly since kids' attention can often turn on a dime - faster than my camera has time to focus.
+I don't want to miss some of their cutest looks that often only last for a second.
 Fortunately, I exercise often which is the only thing I can contribute to being able to keep up with a 2-year-old who's eager to explore during a kid's photography session.